risingwavelabs/rfcs/rfcs/0052-create-sink-into-table.md

 );
 ```

-## Design
-### Syntax and semantics
+## Syntax, semantics and behaviors

+### create sink into table

 ```SQL
   CREATE SINK sink_name INTO table_name [( column_name [, ...])]
 AS select_query
 ```
 All the behavior is the same with a sink into an external table with a connector.
-The schema of the sink should be the same as the table.
+The number of the column_names should be the same with the number of the columns of the sink's schema.
+If the column names are not specified, the tables full schema(all not hidden columns).

-If the query generates an upsert sink, the primary key of the sink should be the same as that of the table.
+For the table with pk, all the pk columns should be determined the sink's schema.
+And for the table without pk, the sink must be append-only.

 A circular streaming plan is forbidden, with `dependent_relations` we can easily do it.

+### create table as

 Additionally, we may introduce a `CREATE TABLE AS` syntax, which can be considered as a sugar of `CREATE TABLE (...)` and `CREATE SINK INTO` combined together.
 This syntax is also adopted by [Flink SQL](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=199541185) and [ksqlDB](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-table-as-select/).

 ```sql
 CREATE TABLE table_name AS select_query
 ```

+### alter mv to table

 To make it more usable for users, I would like to introduce another function to alter an exiting materialzied view to a table.